PrestaShop/SeamlessUpgradeToolbox/autoupgrade-scripts/README.md

 # Utility script to quickly test the autoupgrade module

-The script allows testing the upgrade between 2 versions of PrestaShop, with the possibility of obtaining a database dump and comparing it with a dump from a fresh install.
+The script allows testing the upgrade between 2 versions of PrestaShop, with the possibility of:
+- create a database dump and comparing it with a dump from a fresh install
+- create file hashes and comparing it with another hashes from a fresh install

 A "recursive" mode is available and allows performing all updates between 2 versions.